ProtractorNinja/cu-handin-magic-make/README.md

 # About #

-Magic Make is a Makefile that interacts with Clemson University's web handin system for submitting Computer Science projects.
+Magic make is a Makefile that interacts with Clemson University's web handin system for submitting Computer Science projects.
 Its notable features are:

 - A `make remote` rule that copies certain files to a lab machine and executes